 Lake Union Park is at 860 Terry Ave.
 N. An urban green space that highlights the maritime history of the Pacific Northwest, this 12-acre park lies at the southern end of Lake Union.
 Features include a restored shoreline and salmon habitat, a beach for canoe or kayak launching and a model boat pond.
-Waterfront steps and a pedestrian bridge span Central Cove.
+A pedestrian bridge spans Central Cove.
 A history trail offers interpretive panels.

 The South Lake Union Historic Ships Wharf provides moorage for four time-honored vessels.
 The former 1941 Naval Reserve Building at the water's edge is the home of the Museum of History & Industry.
 The park is a great place to enjoy breezy water views on a sunny summer day.
 Gas Works Park is visible across the lake.